My pregnancy wasn't planned and I'm scared my partner won't be pleased. What should I do?

 How will my baby grow if I'm being sick all the time?

-Your baby will take the nutrients she needs from your body, so if you have bad morning sickness it’s only you who suffers!
+Your baby will take the nutrients they need from your body, so if you have bad morning sickness it’s only you who suffers!
 You only need to worry if you’re being so sick that you can’t keep any food or water/fluid down.
 If you can’t keep anything down you may be suffering from hyperemesis gravidarum. which is a severe form of morning sickness.
 Talk to your doctor if this is the case as you are at risk of dehydration.

 If your morning sickness isn’t severe, it’s important to try to keep your strength up.
 Choose healthy snacks, such as wholegrain sandwiches and fruit instead of fatty foods such as crisps or chocolate.
 There’s no safe proven cure, unfortunately, but some women find that it helps if they make changes to their lifestyle, such as eating little and often instead of having big meals.